 I have seen it all.
-Some radiology residents make sure to glean every last drop of experience from their radiology residency so that by the time they graduate, they are ready to hit the ground running.
-But then there are other radiology residency graduates who never quite live up to their full potential during their residency training.
-Many of these folks are great people, but when they are about t0 leave, I am not quite sure if they will be able to handle the pressures of radiology practice.
+Some radiology residents make sure to glean every last drop of radiology experience from their residency so that by the time they graduate, they are ready to hit the ground running.
+But then other radiology residency graduates never quite live up to their full potential during their residency training.
+Many of these folks are great people, but when they are about to leave, I am not quite sure if they will handle the pressures of radiology practice.

 Sweat The Small Stuff

-In the heat of battle, it is very easy to forget the end goal of radiology residency, to be well trained and ready for practice when you leave.
+In the heat of battle, it is effortless to forget the end goal of radiology residency, to be well trained and ready for practice when you leave.
 Remember… residency is only a 4-year experience.
 However, some residents get caught up in the moment and forget about the end game.
-They concern themselves with the things that are relatively small such as rising prices in the cafeteria, having to do a few extra shifts, or some disheartening comments from one of their annoying colleagues.
+They concern themselves with relatively minor things such as rising prices in the cafeteria, having to do a few extra shifts, or hearing some disheartening comments from one of their annoying colleagues.
 Sure, there is a place and time to worry about those things.
 But, it should not become an all-encompassing mission.
 Some never get over these issues and forget to learn what they need to know when they leave residency.
-In the process they also upset their colleagues, distracting everyone from their training.
+In the process, they also upset their colleagues, distracting everyone from their training.
 Get over it!!!

 Argue With Your Colleagues

-There are some residency classes that always get along.
-Others have permanent animosity toward one another.
+Some residency classes always get along.
+Others have permanent hatred toward one another.
 The inability to get along spills over to other areas in a radiology residency.
-Studying suffers because some folks are left behind and no one seems to care.
+Studying suffers because some folks are left behind, and no one seems to care.
 Tempers flare and prevent classmates from covering each other when they need it.
 Everyone becomes exhausted and upset.
-Next thing you know residency is over and everyone is worse for the wear.
+Next thing you know, residency is over, and everyone is worse for the wear.
 Do whatever it takes to get along!
 It is not worth four years of frustration!

 Sabotage Your Team

-Every once in a while, one resident does not play fairly in the sand box.
-Perhaps, he/she refuses to help out with call.
+Every once in a while, one resident does not play fairly in the sandbox.
+Perhaps, he/she refuses to help out with a call.
 Or maybe, this person does not show up to work and constantly needs to have additional coverage.
 Not playing nicely with others affects the entire team.
-If you want to ruin the experience for everyone, it is very simple.
+If you want to ruin the experience for everyone, it is elementary.
 But in the end, it will haunt you when you need your residency team the most!

 Radiology residency is a marathon, not a sprint.
 That means you constantly need to keep up with reading books and articles.
-I can guarantee that if you do not adequately read enough starting year one, you will fall behind your classmates.
-You will not comprehend or perform well in noon conference.
+I can guarantee that you will fall behind your classmates if you do not adequately read enough starting year one.
+You will not comprehend or perform well at conferences.
 Likewise, your call and board experiences will suffer.
 And, your colleagues will not want to have you’ve as a study partner since you are so far behind.
 You came to radiology residency to become a radiologist.
 Part of learning radiology is reading a lot.
-Why would you want to sabotage your own training?
+Why would you want to sabotage your training?

 Always Compare Yourself To Others

-Everybody learns and reads at different rates.
-Some residents click with the material earlier than others.
+Everybody learns and reads at different rates; and, some residents click with the material earlier than others.
 That is OK.
 As long as you are doing your due diligence during radiology residency, you will eventually get to the promised land of radiology competence and graduation.
 Don’t worry if some of your colleagues always seem to get things right and you don’t.
-The quickest path to misery is worrying how everyone else is doing.
+The quickest path to misery is worrying about how everyone else is doing.
 Undue competition ruins the experience for everyone.
-Care first and foremost about your own progress!
+Care first and foremost about your progress!

 Don’t Show Up To Readouts

 There are two main pillars to becoming a great radiologist, knowing the material and experience.
 If you were going through the hassle of completing a residency, why would you shortchange yourself and not try to get as much experience as possible?
 You will never understand the context of reading radiology without having the readout experience.
-Not being at readout, also affects your mentors’ day as well.
-Sit down with your residency mentor and don’t miss readout.
-You are only hurting your own career and your relationship with your superiors.
+Not being at the readout also affects your mentors’ day.
+Sit down with your residency mentor, and don’t miss the readout.
+You are only hurting your career and your relationship with your superiors.
 You never know when you will need their recommendations!

 Do Not Improve Upon Your Weaknesses

-You have been getting poor evaluations in the area of mammography.
+You have been getting inadequate evaluations in the area of mammography.
 So, what do you do about it?
-Absolutely nothing.
-The complaints continue come streaming in from attendings.
-But, you persist in not reading the material or the studying your misses.
+Nothing.
+The complaints continue to come streaming in from attendings.
+But, you persist in not reading the material or studying your misses.
 Behaviors become habitual and will likely continue even after you graduate if you do not learn from your mistakes.
-These folks are the same folks that can never keep a job and never improve their own lot.
-This hurts you, your patients, and colleagues.
+These folks are the same folks that can never keep a job and never improve their lot.
+Ignoring practice-based improvement hurts you, your patients, and your colleagues.
 Residency is all about self-improvement to become the best you can so that you can help your patients.
 Why would you not pursue the same avenues during training?

 Procedures Are Not For Me!